Your summer guide to natural deodorant.

 A couple years later, and I’m up to my armpits in the world of natural deodorant, which is not to say it’s been smooth sailing getting here.
 I have been stinky.
 I have been rashy.
 I may or may not have once drunk-ordered multiples of a $38 holiday themed fancy person deodorant multipack which turned out to be revolting.
 You live and you learn.

 Now please enjoy this detailed journey through seven natural deodorants I’ve tested.
 They cover a variety of price points, but nothing over $15 a pop (because really, who wants to spend that much on a deodorant?).
-May this guide you in your quest for luscious, non-stinky pits this summer.
+May this guide to natural deodorant help you in your quest for luscious, non-stinky pits this summer.

-Lavanila – The Healthy Deodorant in Pure Vanilla ($14 from Sephora)
+Lavanila – The Healthy Deodorant in Pure Vanilla ($14 from)

 The Claim: Vegan, no aluminum, parabens, sulfates, phthalates, or petrochemicals.